How to Export Code Signing PFX Certificate with the DigiCert Utility Tool

 Step-2: You will find the SSL tab on the DigiCert Certificate Utility.
 Click on it.

-Step-3: Here, choose the SSL certificate that has to be exported, and then click on the Export Certificate button.
+Step-3: Here, choose the SSL certificate that must be exported, then click on the Export Certificate button.

 Step-4: You will find the export the private key in the Certificate Export wizard.
 From there, select Yes and choose the format as a pfx file.
 Make sure to check the Include all certificates in the certification path if possible option.

 Step-5: Enter and confirm a password in the Password and Confirm Password fields.
-Make sure to remember this password, as it will be required when you install or import the code signing certificate into another system.
+Remember this password, as it will be required when you install or import the code signing certificate into another system.

 Step-6: Click Next.